About Traditional Buildings Health Check

 What is Traditional Buildings Health Check Scheme?

-The Traditional Buildings Health Check Scheme is a pilot project initiated by Historic Scotland in partnership with Construction Industry Training Board (CITB) Scotland.
-There are 2 parts to the project:
+The Traditional Buildings Health Check Scheme was a pilot project which ran from 2013 – 2018.
+It was initiated by Historic Scotland (now Historic Environment Scotland) in partnership with Construction Industry Training Board (CITB) Scotland.

-Stirling City Heritage Trust (SCHT) is responsible for the design, delivery and management of the membership service.
-Historic Scotland’s Technical Conservation Group has responsibility for the training element of the project.
+Stirling City Heritage Trust (SCHT) was responsible for the design, delivery and management of the membership service in partnership with the funding bodies.

-The pilot is funded by Historic Scotland and CITB Scotland as a not-for-profit scheme.
-All membership and inspection fees collected from members will be used within the project to assist in the financing of the service.
+The service is currently funded by Historic Environment Scotland and run by Stirling City Heritage Trust on a not-for-profit basis.
+All membership and inspection fees collected from members are used within the project to assist in the financing of the service.